a-urq/sounding-viewer-java/README.md

 double[] omega = new double[numRecords]; // Units: Pa s^-1, may be omitted if data is not present

 // your code for entering the data into the arrays goes here
+// remember to enter the lowest pressure (highest altitude) data in the first index and the highest pressure (lowest altitude) data in the last index.

 Sounding sounding = new Sounding(pressure, temperature, dewpoint, height, uWind, vWind, omega);
 new SoundingFrame(sounding);